Robyn Lawley: Writing

 Lawley also writes a monthly column for 9honey website.

-Personal life

-Lawley and her partner Everest Schmidt, a lawyer with the Paul Law Group and former Lafayette College basketball player, are the parents of a daughter Ripley, born on 26 February 2015.

 Awards

 Lawley was voted the winner of the Australian Cosmopolitan Fun, Fearless Female, Rising Star Award 2011.
 Lawley was also selected for Sydney Magazine's Top 100 Most Influential People of the year award for 2011.
 In June 2013, Lawley was awarded Model of the Year during the Full Figured Fashion Week.